Mário Campos (footballer)

 Mário Alberto Domingos Campos (born 29 August 1947) is a former Portuguese footballer who played as a midfielder for Académica and the Portuguese national team in the 1960s and 1970s.

 Career

 Born in Torres Vedras on 29 August 1947, Campos made his debut Académica on 28 November 1965, aged 18, playing a total of 238 matches.
-On 10 Deember 1969, the 22-year-old Campos earned his first (and only) international cap for Portugal in a friendly match against England in London, which ended in a 1–0 loss.
+On 10 December 1969, the 22-year-old Campos earned his first (and only) international cap for Portugal in a friendly match against England in London, which ended in a 1–0 loss.

 After graduating in Medicine from the University of Coimbra, Campos became the Director of the Nephrology Service at the Coimbra University Hospitals.